2018ik/2018ik.github.io/_wiki/coordination.markdown

 Coordination is the greatest need in the Lord's move on the Earth.
 Without coordination there is no move.

 The Body of Christ is not an organization.
 In an organization there is hierarchy to ensure things are carried out in a good way.
-In the body it is not like this; it is in the way of life.
+In the Body it is not like this; it is in the way of life.
 We are all joined to the Lord as the head (Eph 4:12).

 The Lord is not only the corporate head, but also the individual head (Eph 4:15).